brandoncjh/CTF/noobCTF 0x1/beatyourhome.md

 ![](images/home3.PNG)

 The JWT uses HS256 algorithm, and its data contains an IP address.
 Remember the source code in the original page?
 It provided the IP address of `localhost`.
-Also, the challenge name implies that `localhost` has something to do with the solution.
+Also, the challenge name (home meaning your own local address) implies that `localhost` has something to do with the solution.
 So we try changing the IP address in the JWT to `127.0.0.1`:

 ![](images/home4.PNG)